andrewbaxter/good-ormning/readme.md

 - You don't have to write any structures, everything is generated from schema and query info
 - Custom types can be incorporated into the schema with no boilerplate
 - Migrations are automatically derived via a diff between schema versions plus additional migration metadata
-- Clear error messages, thanks to no macros, generics, traits
+- Clear error messages, thanks to no macros, generics
 - Code generation is fast, compiling the simple generated code is also fast
 - Alpha